 All adults should also get a one-time dose of Tdap vaccine to protect against tetanus, diphtheria, and pertussis (whooping cough) if they did not receive this vaccine as an adolescent.
 After receiving Tdap, all adults should receive a Td booster every 10 years to protect against tetanus, which can be caused by a harmful bacteria in the environment that can enter through broken skin.

 Women are recommended to get a Tdap vaccine during the third trimester of every pregnancy to protect themselves and their newborn babies against whooping cough.
 They should get the Tdap during pregnancy even if they have had a prior Tdap shot.

 If you are traveling abroad, you may need additional vaccines.
 Check the CDC travel website for more information on what you should do to prepare for travel based on where you are traveling.
 Baystate also offers services for those traveling abroad.
-For more information, call 413-794-7015.

-And, don’t be a scaredy-cat.
+Don’t be a scaredy-cat.

 Side effects from vaccines are usually mild and temporary, such as soreness where the shot was given or a slight fever that goes away within a few days.
 Some people may have allergic reactions to certain vaccines, but serious and long-term effects are rare.

 The benefits of vaccination greatly outweigh the risks.